• g2 badge

 I recommend building your strategy by combining the onsite and offsite channels into one plan.
 Since the best way to promote products depends on your customers and their behavior, you'll be able to cover more touchpoints this way.

-Also, let me recommend our tool, Wisepops, for onsite promotion.
-It gives you four channels: onsite notifications, popups (of any imaginable kind), embeds (signup forms you can add anywhere on your website), and website bars.
+Also, let me recommend Wisepops for onsite promotion.
+It gives you four channels: onsite feed, popups (of any kind), embeds (signup forms you can add anywhere on your website), and website bars.
+As you've seen from this post, it helped many online stores achieve impressive results.

 Help